digicrafts/2DEffectsCreator/Using-Comments-Node.md

-When a shader being complex, the number of nodes may increase and make the graph not easy to read. **2D Effects Shader Editor** provide a simple and useful node to manage the nodes - _comments node_.
+When a shader being complex, the number of nodes may increase and make the graph not easy to read. **2D Effects Creator** provide a simple and useful node to manage the nodes - _comments node_.
 You can group several nodes in the comments node and add comments on it.

 ![](images/commentsnode_1.png)